ByteBreach/tornet/README.md

   - Designed for mobile privacy
   - Uses embedded Tor services

-> ⚠️ Some features (like kill switch) may vary due to OS restrictions.
+> ⚠️ Some features (such as kill switch) may vary due to OS restrictions.

 ---